ray-project/ray/doc/source/train/dl_guide.rst

 Checkpoints can be loaded into the training function in 2 steps:

-1. From the training function, :func:`ray.air.session.get_checkpoint` can be used to access the most recently saved :py:class:`~ray.air.checkpoint.Checkpoint`.
+1. From the training function, :func:`ray.train.TrainContext.get_checkpoint` can be used to access the most recently saved :py:class:`~ray.air.checkpoint.Checkpoint`.
 This is useful to continue training even if there's a worker failure.
 2. The checkpoint to start training with can be bootstrapped by passing in a